Failed CPVC pipe sections removed from mechanical room for expert forensic construction defect analysis

 The CPVC Crisis in Modern Construction

 The problem is widespread.
 Many different subcontractors perform their activities in the vicinity of CPVC pipe and are unaware of the chemical sensitivity.
-Over-spray from insulation installers, drips from fire caulk applicators, and the use of excessive solvent cement during installation of the pipe fittings can trigger failures that may not manifest for months or years.
+Over-spray from insulation installers, drips from fire caulk applicators, and improper joint installation can trigger failures that may not manifest for months or years.

 Class action lawsuits and multi-million dollar construction defect claims involving CPVC piping have been filed across the country.
-Our firm was the first to identify the antimicrobial chemical incompatibility mechanism in 2007, and we remain the leading authority on CPVC failure forensics.
+We remain one of the leading authorities on CPVC failure forensics, a specialization that began with our original identification of this failure mechanism (see our track record above).

 Cracked CPVC pipe fitting showing solvent cement chemical attack and environmental stress cracking